whitefusionhq/ellisflutes_site/src/_world_flutes/bamboo.md

 **Unique:**

 Each piece of bamboo is different, so that means that every single flute is it’s own thing.
 Even two flutes in the same key will always be different from one another.
 This is true of wooden flutes, but to a lesser degree.
 Each bamboo flute will have a unique voice and timbre.
 I won’t sell a flute that is not a solid instrument in every sense.
+But some pieces will have natural marks on the surface, the result of abrasion or scarring during growth.
+I will do my best to fill in any such marks that are highly irregular, and usually I can do so in a way that makes them nearly invisible.
+Any pieces that has blemishes that are too outrageous I simply don't use.
+But subtle, natural marks are left intact--it's part of the individuality of bamboo.

 <details-preamble></details-preamble>
 <details markdown="1">